We don’t usually do book reviews, but sometimes you have to share greatness.

-After a solid pep talk, Marie delves into some actionable advice on how to tidy each main area of your home.
+After a solid pep talk, Marie delves into some actionable advice on how to tidy each area of your home.

 Please note that we have no affiliation with Marie.
 I just felt compelled to share our take on her fabulous book.

 Discard all at once (make it an event)

-All you need to do is look at each item, one at a time, and decide whether or not to keep it and where to put it.
+“All you need to do is look at each item, one at a time, and decide whether or not to keep it and where to put it.”

 She argues that you can store more clothes through the art of folding as opposed to hanging.
 This doesn’t mean you shouldn’t hang any clothes as there will always be items which are more suitable for that.
-But it does make you wonder if there are items which you’re currently hanging, that could be folded instead.
+But it does make you wonder if there are items which you’re currently hanging, that ought to be folded instead.

 I was also interested to see that she doesn’t believe in off-season storage.
 This was interesting as most minimalists advise that you cap your articles of clothing at a particular number for each season.

-Personally, Masha and I own very little physical books, 27 between the two of us.
+Personally, Maša and I own very little physical books, 27 between the two of us.
 We were ruthless with discarding books as we felt like the storage of them was weighing down our lifestyle.

-I recommend you dispose of anything that does not fall into one of three categories: currently in use, needed for a limited period of time, or must be kept indefinitely.
+“I recommend you dispose of anything that does not fall into one of three categories: currently in use, needed for a limited period of time, or must be kept indefinitely.”

-We prefer not to have any papers at all (except legal documents, like birth certificate etc).
-With the development of technology there’s really no reason to have paper.
+We prefer not to have any papers at all (except legal documents, like birth certificate etc.).
+With the development of technology, there’s no reason to have paper.
 We wrote a detailed post on how you can effortlessly become paperless.

-According to Marie, this is in fact a bad strategy.
-She argues that storing things at your parents house is a big no no.
+According to Marie, this is, in fact, a bad strategy.
+She argues that storing things at your parent’s house is a big no-no.

-Your parents’ home is not a haven for mementos.
+“Your parents’ home is not a haven for mementos.”

-No matter how wonderful things used to be, we cannot live in the past.
-The joy and excitement we feel here and now are more important.
+“No matter how wonderful things used to be, we cannot live in the past.
+The joy and excitement we feel here and now are more important.”

 I couldn’t agree more.
 After reading this chapter, it has inspired me to revisit my sentimental box and see what I can let go of.
-I also want to take away the burden of leaving the box at my parents house.
+I also want to take away the burden of leaving the box at my parent’s house.

 Every item has a place

-In this section, Marie teaches you how to designate a place for each thing you own.
+In this section, Marie teaches you how to designate an area for each thing you own.
 I found this chapter profound as she has a way of expressing gratitude to everything she owns.

-First I remove all the receipts.
+“First I remove all the receipts.
 Then I put my wallet in it’s designated box in a drawer under my bed with a word of gratitude.
 I place my train pass and my business card holder beside it.
 I put my wristwatch in a pink antique case in the drawer as my necklace and earrings on the accessory tray beside it.
 Before closing the draw, I say, “Thanks for all you did for me today.”

 The problem with storing before discarding

-Marie argues against this mindset as she believes the hard work is done in discarding not in storing.
+Marie argues against this mindset as she believes the hard work is in discarding not in storing.

-No matter how hard you tidy and no matter how effective the storage method, if you start storing before you have eliminated excess, you will rebound.
-I know because I’ve been there myself.
+“No matter how hard you tidy and no matter how effective the storage method, if you start storing before you have eliminated excess, you will rebound.
+I know because I’ve been there myself.”

 She goes on to tell you about her life-long obsession with storage.
 She used to read home decor magazines with extravagant storage solutions.
-This is what she saw as organisation.
+This is what she saw as organising.
 But each time she tried to implement a storage solution, she would fall off the bandwagon and go back to her old habits.